 A mistake made by a medical professional can have severe consequences for a patient and may worsen his or her current condition or create new injuries.

 In some cases, a physician’s negligence may meet the requirements for a medical negligence claim, which requires the experience of an accomplished medical malpractice lawyer to help establish liability.
+Contact our team of personal injury lawyers in Tulsa today for a free, no-obligation case assessment.
+The Edwards Law Firm has a professional, experienced team that is dedicated to fighting for the justice of those who have been wrongfully hurt.

-Elements of a Malpractice Claim
+Elements Of A Medical Malpractice Claim

 Medical malpractice cases are not easy to prove.
 There must be specific elements present in order to establish the practitioner’s negligence, such as: